-Our current Head of School, Jill Muti, carries on Ms. McBee‘s dedication to single-gender education, fully committed to providing young women every possible opportunity to acquire the skills and knowledge they need and desire to become 21st century citizens of the world.
-To that end, Mrs. Muti, over the course of her tenure beginning in 2004, has overseen the completion of a Master Plan that has transformed the campus as well as the arts and academic curricula of Ashley Hall.
+Our current Head of School, Jill Muti, carries on Ms. McBee’s dedication to single-gender education and is fully committed to providing young women every possible opportunity to acquire the skills and knowledge they need and desire to become twenty-first century citizens of the world.
+Beginning in 2004 and over the course of her tenure, Mrs. Muti has overseen the completion of a Master Plan that has transformed the campus as well as the arts and academic curricula of Ashley Hall.
 The Rivers Library, The Hoshall Science and Math Center, the Dining Commons, and the Elizabeth Rivers Lewine ’54 House for Global Studies are all evidence of Mrs. Muti’s leadership and determination to establish Ashley Hall as a leader in purposeful education for young women.

 Board of Trustees